IOTECH-Donegal/Arduboat/readme.md

 ## Subsystems
 Go back to manufacturer's documentation in every case.
 The notes below are mostly the "gotchas", those things that are not obvious until you start the build.
+Don't touch anything until you have read extensively, one wrong connection will blow components.

 ### 1. Cube Autopilot - WIP
 This was ordered as a kit, Cube Purple, mini-carrier, cables.